skoshiwosh/cgpython/README.md

 # cgpython
-Documents for teaching Python to visual effects and game development students at VanArts
+Documents for teaching Python to visual effects students at VanArts